Brian-J-Wang/se_project_aroundtheus/README.md

 ## validation.js

-EnableValidation(config) is a generalized method for adding validation to any form in this project.
-- config is an object with the format:
+EnableValidation(config) is a generalized method for adding validation to any form in this project. the Config is an object with the format:
 ```
 {
     formSelector: ".modal__form